Noordfrees/Mosaik/README.md

 ## The Menu

 Press Escape to open the menu.
 The game will be saved automatically.
+(This is also the case when closing Mosaik during a game.)

 In the menu, you can continue the saved game (if any), or start a new game with any desired board size and brickset.
 A brickset is the set of all brick shapes that will appear during the game.